Wys2/nodejs-drm/README.md

-# Just a regular DRM system for NoddeJS
+# Just a regular DRM system for NodeJS